-I’m not much of a coffee drinker, but a young friend introduced me to a McDonald’s frozen blend – their Caramel Frappe.
+I’m not much of a coffee drinker, but a young friend introduced me to a McDonald’s frozen blend – a Caramel Frappe.
 I loved the taste, but a little investigation into the nutrition and ingredients left me colder than my ice headache!
 With summer approaching, I knew I had to come up with a reasonable substitute: My Frozen Fake Frappe.

-The only way I could find to get the richness and body I wanted was to use Condensed Milk – so I made my own.
-Feel free to use the canned, though.
-You will need to plan ahead for the frozen coffee ice cubes.
+The only way I could find to get the richness and body I wanted was to use condensed milk; you will need to plan ahead for the frozen coffee ice cubes.
 I think you’ll like my Frozen Coffee Frappes, but feel free to experiment – see Put your Own Spin on It, below for some ideas.

 - 1 cup strong coffee, frozen into cubes

 - 1/2 cup of Condensed Milk

 - 1/2 to 3/4 cup 2% Milk

 - 1/4 cup fluid whipping cream, which equals 1/2 cup whipped

 Place all ingredients into a blender and whiz away.
 Start with the lesser amount of milk, and only add the rest if your blender needs it to mix.
 It might be helpful to open blender and stir, then blend some more.
 Serve right away – remember, there are no strange ingredients or stabilizers in this, and it will melt.
 Serving in a frosted glass would be ideal on a hot, summer day.
 A whipped cream garnish with a drizzle of chocolate or caramel sauce over the top is a wonderful addition.
 This is one place where I might, for convenience sake, consider using a premade squirtable whipped cream because it could be used over a period of time.
 Makes about 3 cups, or two 12 ounce servings.
 Notes:

 - My ice-cube tray holds two cups of liquid, and one cup is therefore 8 cubes.